dannyaxa/architect/README.md

 # convox/architect

-Create CloudFormation stacks for hosting Convox applications.
+Create a CloudFormation stack for a Convox application.

 ## Usage